steviegt6/Blitz3D/EXTENDING.md

 VecDistance#(x1#, y1#, z1#, x2#, y2#, z2#):"_VecDistance@24"
 Ping$():"_Ping@0"
+ErrorFunction():"_ErrorFunction@0"
+MyExceptionFunction():"_MyExceptionFunction@0"
 ```

 Hopefully this guide will help you.

-If you find any issues with this guide, please open an issue or contact Nora#6365 on the TSS discord server.
+If you find any issues with this guide, please open an issue.